Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations provide readOnlyHint=false, destructiveHint=false, and idempotentHint=false, establishing this as a non-destructive creation operation.
-The description adds valuable behavioral context beyond annotations: file size limits (10 MB), folder creation rules based on path slashes, and the constraint that multi-file specs can only have one root file.
-No contradiction with annotations exists.
+Annotations indicate readOnlyHint=false and destructiveHint=false, confirming this is a write operation.
+The description adds behavioral context beyond annotations: file size limit (10 MB), auto-folder creation on '/' in path, and the constraint that multi-file specs require exactly one ROOT file.
+No contradictions with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.